 The root-cause analysis is likely to bring about a lot of easy wins like making small changes but sometimes tough ones too, like an expensive investment.
 How to judge the value that this small change would bring to your business?
 This answer lies in linking business value to your NPS data.
 For example, compare the revenues of promoters and detractors and then use a retention model to estimate the increased revenue from turning detractors into promoters.

 On the flip side, if you can’t demonstrate the value a particular change brings about, it is less likely to be approved.
-This makes linking of vale and NPS data a requisite to implement the changes that your root cause analysis suggest.
+This makes linking vale and NPS data a requisite to implement the changes that your root cause analysis suggests.

 19. Link NPS to Business Value

 Finally, you should clearly communicate to your agents that there is no perfect score to be achieved.
 But they should always be striving to prevent the score from declining.
 This is to say that your team should solely be focused on providing the best customer service possible and such quality service would ultimately pan out well in terms of NPS scores as well.
 But, it goes without saying that all levels of your organization should be made aware of the NPS scores while being informed that customer loyalty and brand perceptions are key to excelling in this metric.
 Further, agent training should be undertaken to improve agents’ performance and spread this knowledge organization-wide.

 A Final Word: Improve NPS and Use it Strategically